BEGINNERS JUDO LESSONS

 The Sobell Judo Club London runs comprehensive beginners induction sessions to ensure that each and every newcomer to judo gets off to the best possible start.
 The sessions run once a month at our London dojo, and take place over two consecutive Wednesdays in conjunction to the regular class.
 If you have never practiced judo then you are required to take part in an induction before you join the main class.
 To book a session please visit our induction course time table.

-PLEASE NOTE: All students are required to complete their full induction (2x Wednesdays for Seniors, 3x Wednesdays for Juniors) in order to join the main class.
+PLEASE NOTE: All students are required to complete their full induction (2x Sessions for Seniors, 3x Sessions for Juniors) in order to join the main class.

 EVERYTHING YOU NEED TO KNOW

 What is an Induction?

 As judo is a high contact martial art, it is vital that every person who practises it has a solid foundation to prevent themselves, or others getting injured.
 Our induction teaches each newcomer to judo fundamental skills that will ensure they can engage in judo in the safest possible way.

 At our beginners judo lessons you will learn a handful of basic skills to give you the best possible start in judo.
 You will learn: